 - 4. Leaders engage effectively with pupils and others in their community, including, when relevant, parents, employers and local services.
 Engagement opportunities are focused and have purpose. - 3.
 Leaders aim to ensure that all pupils successfully complete their programs of study.
 They provide the support for staff to make this possible.
 They create an inclusive culture and do not allow gaming or off-rolling. - 2.
 Leaders focus on improving teachers' subject, pedagogical and pedagogical content knowledge in order to enhance the teaching of the curriculum and the appropriate use of assessment.
-The practice and subject knowledge of staff, including newly qualified teachers build and improve over time. - 1.
+The practice and subject knowledge of staff, including ECTs, build and improve over time.
+This includes building teachers' expertise in remote education. - 1.
 Leaders have a clear and ambitious vision for providing high-quality education to all pupils.
 This is realised through strong, shared values, policies and practice.
+This vision has been maintained throughout the pandemic and beyond/during the transitional period.

 5. Leaders engage with their staff and are aware and take account of the main pressures on them.
 They are realistic and constructive in the way they manage staff, including their workload.
+This includes managing staff workloads proactively in response to COVID-19 and beyond/during the transitional period.